 For example, if you want to meet clients through organic online presence (this was my route) invest in your website.

-If you want to pay for online leads, you will want to look for different companies that offer that.
+If you want to pay for online leads, you will want to look for different companies that offer to connect you or look into pay per click on your site.

 If you are doing direct mail, invest in postcard design and postage.